So, you’ve decided to adopt! You are embarking on a selfless, exciting, and rewarding adventure. Steps to adoption are important to know.

 Every adoption path has positive and negative elements.
 Before choosing an agency, lawyer, or social service, you will need to know what you are getting into.

 Foster care adoption is by far the least expensive adoption option.
 In many states, the cost of $2,000 to $3,000 for the adoption finalization is covered through a subsidy.
 It may also easily be recuperated through the adoption tax credit.
-It is entirely possible that your foster care adoption will be free.
+Your foster care adoption may be free.

 There are currently over 100,000 children who are already available for adoption from foster care in the U.S. While it is possible to adopt a baby from foster care, children available range from toddlers to 21 years old.
 The median age for children waiting for adoption is about 7 years old, according to the FY 2018 AFCARS Report.
 Children available through foster care may be older, members of sibling groups that need to be adopted together, or part of racial or ethnic groups that exit the system at a slower rate.
 They may have experienced trauma or neglect, and need extra love, counseling, and support.